BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 This is the same table as defined in the aforementioned issue.
 I will be using my ``AttackServer`` class to send the messages.

+To check what happens when the content length is shorter than advertised, I made the paths ``/small-difference-inverse``, ``/large-difference-inverse`` and ``/no-content-length-finite-inverse`` which switches the actual size and the advertised size from their counterparts in the above table.

 ## Chrome

 I am testing Chrome for Ubuntu 24.04 (Noble Numbat).